 At Marian University, students in the study abroad program will work one-on-one with the study abroad office to organize a study abroad experience into their undergraduate program.
 Students interested in studying abroad should speak with an academic advisor, attend information sessions and schedule an appointment with the study abroad director to begin planning their unique experience.

 No matter the major/minor area of study, Marian students in all disciplines can take part in the study abroad program.
 Students in the study abroad program can take up to 15 credits while studying abroad.
-However, a total of 12 credits is the recommended level.
+However, a total of 12 credits is recommended.

 Programs vary depending upon location, but nearly every major area of study can be accommodated.
 Ability to speak a foreign language is not required, as most programs offer choices of English instruction in coursework.